yongxuDM/yongxuDM.github.io/_pages/about.md

 Saving Sterile Neutrino as Dark Matter with Reheating
 ---
 * In [2601.03346](https://arxiv.org/abs/2601.03346), we explored how inflaton decay can save sterile neutrino as dark matter.
-* Future X-ray experiment can also be used to probe inflationary reheating
+* Future X-ray experiment can also be used to probe inflationary reheating.

 <img src="/images/Xray.png" alt="Editing a markdown file for a talk" width="600" height="300">